 D. Away from; Away from

 73. Veins carry blood ____ the heart and _____ the tissues.

 C. Away from; Towards

 74. When blood pressure drops, baroreceptors signal the brainstem to increase sympathetic output resulting in all of the following EXCEPT:

 75. Bronchodilation is mediation by _____ receptors in the lung and _____.

 A. Muscarinic cholinergic; Acetylcholine

 D. Nicotinic cholinergic; Acetylcholine

-And if you need the answers to these questions, you can get access to them by Clicking Here.
+🔒 And don’t forget, if you need the answers to these practice questions on Therapeutic Procedures, you can get them (for free) by Clicking Here.